 Learn from Mary

 Instead of staying cooped up in the house, moping around, and worrying about her concerns and problems, Mary went immediately to visit her saintly cousin.
-She went outside, she traveled.
+She went outside, she travelled.
 She helped in the preparations for the birth of John the Baptist.

 In the same manner, while awaiting the arrival of a future event, we should not become totally isolated.
 Call on good people and friends.
 Visit them, and invite them to visit you.
 Go outdoors into the fresh air and open skies.
 And do not just sit in your room hoping for things to happen; start something yourself.
 Join your parish prayer group.
 Cultivate holy friendships.
+Volunteer some of your time and resources for anyone who may be in need.
 Do not be miserly with your money.
-Volunteer some of your resources and time for anyone who may be in need.

 Read the first chapter of the Gospel according to Luke and you will discover the special favour Elizabeth and Zechariah enjoyed in the sight of God.
 One can easily surmise that Mary went to see them also for the purpose of seeking their guidance.
 We, too, ought sometimes to ask for direction and advice from a wise priest or nun, either in person or from good books or articles they may have written.

 Judging also from the Spirit-filled nature of the meeting between Elizabeth and Mary (see Lk 1:39–55), we can speculate that they spent some of their time together in spiritual conversation and prayer.
-We, too, should daily devote some time to praying and to pondering the things of God.
+We, too, should daily devote time to praying and to pondering the things of God.